cakephp/docs/en/orm/table-objects.rst

 ============= ===================== =======================================

 Associations are defined during the ``inititalize()`` method of your table object.
-Methods that match the association types allow you to define the associations in your application.
+Methods matching the association type allow you to define the associations in your application.
 For example if we wanted to define a belongsTo association in our ArticlesTable::